Carmen Consoli: 1990s

-Stato di necessità became her most successful album, selling more than 300,000 copies in a year.
-In that same year Carmen won two Italian Music Awards and the Nastro D’Argento Award at the Taormina Film Festival in Sicily.
+Stato di necessità became her most successful album, selling more than 300,000 copies in the first year.
+The same year, Consoli won two Italian Music Awards and a Nastro d'Argento Award.

-In 2001 she released her first live album, called L'anfiteatro e la bambina impertinente.
-The album presents all Consoli's greatest hits rearranged with an orchestra of sixty elements with the help of director Paolo Buonvino.
+In 2001, she held a summer tour with Paola Turci and Max Gazzè.
+The same year, she released her first live album, L'anfiteatro e la bambina impertinente.
+The album presents Consoli's greatest hits rearranged with an orchestra of sixty elements conducted by Paolo Buonvino.

 A year later she released her fifth studio album, L'eccezione.
 The album debuted at number 1 in the Italian album charts, selling more than 200,000 copies.
+The same year she founded a label, Due Parole, with the aim of supporting indie musicians.
+In 2003, thanks to the album's lyrics, she won a literary award, a special Grinzane Cavour Prize, and was awarded female artist of the year at the Italian Music Awards.

-2003 saw the release of her second live album, Un sorso in più – dal vivo a MTV Supersonic, published with the collaboration of MTV Italy.
+2003 also saw the release of her second live album, Un sorso in più – dal vivo a MTV Supersonic, published with the collaboration of MTV Italy.
 The album was recorded at MTV's program Supersonic the year before, when Carmen presented to the public L'eccezione.
+In 2004, she held her first tour in the United States, also performing at South by Southwest.

-In 2006 Eva contro Eva, her sixth studio album, was issued.
-Debuting at number 1, the album showed a new perspective of Carmen's music, this time full of traditional Sicilian sounds and ethnic influences, demonstrating her great diversity.
+In 2006, her sixth studio album Eva contro Eva was released.
+Debuting at number 1, the album showed a new perspective of Consoli's music, this time enriched with traditional Sicilian sounds and ethnic influences.
 The album contains collaborations with Goran Bregovic and Angelique Kidjo.
-After a series of concerts through Europe, Canada and the United States Eva contro Eva was published in 2007 in The United States through Universal Latino.
+The same year, she recorded a successful duet with Franco Battiato, "Tutto l'universo obbedisce all'amore", for Battiato's album Fleurs 2.
+After a series of concerts through Europe, Canada and the United States Eva contro Eva was published in 2007 in the United States through Universal Latino.
+The same year, she composed the music of "Anna Magnani", with lyrics by Vincenzo Cerami, for the Adriano Celentano's album Dormi amore, la situazione non è buona.

-In 2008 third album Mediamente isterica was celebrated through a "Deluxe Edition" and a new tour.
-Mediamente isterica – Deluxe Edition is the first official "Deluxe Edition" of an Italian artist.
-The same year she wrote the original soundtrack for the movie L'uomo che ama, directed by Maria Sole Tognazzi and starring Monica Bellucci, Pierfrancesco Favino and Ksenia Rappoport.
+In 2008, Consoli's third album Mediamente isterica was celebrated through a "Deluxe Edition" and a new tour.
+The same year she composed the original soundtrack for the film The Man Who Loves, directed by Maria Sole Tognazzi and starring Monica Bellucci, Pierfrancesco Favino and Ksenia Rappoport.
+Still in 2008, she recorded "L'appuntamento" in a duet with Ornella Vanoni for Vanoni's album Più di me.

-Elettra, her seventh studio album, was released on 30 October 2009, including first single Non molto lontano da qui and debuting at number 2 in the FIMI Italian Album Charts.
+Her seventh studio album Elettra was released on 30 October 2009, including first single "Non molto lontano da qui" and debuting at number 2 in the FIMI Italian Album Charts.

-The album sold in Italy more than 60,000 copies gaining platinum status and won the Targa Tenco for the category "Album of the Year".
+The album sold in Italy more than 60,000 copies gaining platinum status; thanks to it, Consoli was the first female artist to win the Targa Tenco in the "Album of the Year" category.
+The same year, she took part to the charity single "Domani 21/04.09".

-During her career she collaborated with many artists: Mario Venuti, Natalie Merchant, Henri Salvador, La Crus, Paola Turci, Marina Rei, Max Gazzè, Franco Battiato, Luca Madonia, Ornella Vanoni, Ron, Marco Di Mauro, Marco Parente, Lucio Dalla, Goran Bregovic and Angelique Kidjo.

-She has produced albums by La Camera Migliore, Agata Lo Certo and Lăutari through her label Due Parole, established in Catania.